epxlp/Genetics_short_course_2016/pract3_GWAS/Exercises/README.md

 **_Task_**

 Complete the results sheet on the next page.
 Include the top SNP at each locus.
 You will use this sheet in the 'writing a GWAS abstract' session.

+**_Additional Task_**

+If you have time you might want to try calculating the variance explained by each SNP.
+NB: the phenotypic variance is 31.9.
+If you are proficient in R, you might want to check how you would calculate this yourself.